 We understand that not all competitors are going to be thrilled about the idea of promoting you on their website, but supporting one another could be a mutual exchange, so try to leverage these competitive relationships whenever possible.

-If your service complements theirs, instead of directly rivalling it, even better!
-For example, if you sell sheds and are sending out your man cave article, reach out to a bar-installer who would be able to help them organize your clients’ liquor cabinet inside their caves.
+If your service complements theirs, instead of directly rivaling it, even better!
+For example, if you sell sheds and are sending out your man cave article, reach out to a bar installer who would be able to help them organize your clients’ liquor cabinets inside their caves.
 Get creative!

 Remember, even via email, you want to facilitate a human-to-human interaction with someone.

 Here are a few ways to personalize your message: